 Dentist in Newtown Square, PA

 The office of Drs.
-Gregory Hillyard and Alexandra Hillyard Monroe are dedicated to ensuring Media PA and the surrounding communities we serve have the highest quality dental care.
+Gregory Hillyard and Alexandra Hillyard Monroe provide high quality dental care in Media PA and the surrounding communities we serve.
 If you’re looking for a dentist in the Newtown Square, PA, area, we can be your new dental home.

 Our dental office offers both years of experience and the latest in dental care technology to make sure you get the best care.
-With a wide variety of services offered, we aim to be the place where you can get all of the dental care you need under one roof.
+We offer a wide variety of services and want be the place where you can get all of the dental care you need under one roof.
 Learn more about our services and the care we offer.Dentist in Newtown Square, Pennsylvania

-It’s recommended that you visit the dentist once every six months for a checkup and cleaning.
-Regular dental visits allow us to see the changes in your mouth, and we can take note of any warning signs that may lead to a bigger problem.
-With specialized dental tools, we can also clean plaque and tartar buildup in areas that are hard to reach with normal brushing and flossing.
+Our dentists recommend that you visit the dentist once every six months for a checkup and cleaning.
+Regular dental visits allow us to see the changes in your mouth.
+Our exams and X-rays help us take note of any warning signs that may lead to a bigger problem.

 Restorative dentistry does exactly what it says – it restores your smile and mouth back to full function.
 Even when we take care of our smiles, accidents happen.
 As we age, it also has an impact on our smiles.
 Whether you’re suffering from a broken tooth, missing teeth, or symptoms of a TMJ disorder, we can help you get your smile back on track.

 One of the most common dental problems in older individuals is tooth loss.
 At our office, we have multiple ways to replace missing teeth.
 We recommend dental implants, often considered the gold standard of tooth replacement.
-A dental implant provides benefits that other options don’t, like helping stop jawbone deterioration by replacing the tooth root as well as the crown.
+A dental implant can prevent jawbone deterioration by replacing both the tooth root and the crown.

 Frequently Asked Questions